 By getting to know OVHS and its unique identity journey, we hope you’re inspired to reflect on your own school community and what its path toward a strong, shared identity might look like.

 Courtney details how the school community’s background and demographics are at the heart of OVHS’s shared identity.
 She addresses moving beyond stereotypes and generalizations and really understanding who their community members are on and off campus.

 KNOW YOUR CORE VALUES

-A school community’s core shared values lay the identity groundwork that everything the school encompasses is built on.
+A school community’s core shared values lay the groundwork for school identity.
 From academic programs to behavior expectations to relationship-building, all decisions rise from this foundation.

 KNOW YOUR LEARNER PROFILE

 Who are your students now and who will they become?
 What does the school community need to provide to ensure they are nurtured and empowered now and in the future?
 Intentionality is crucial when developing and integrating your school’s learner profile into all facets of your school’s culture.